 Where are we and what do we do?

-Wells Area Group arranges talks, walks and activities throughout the year that help people to realise and value wildlife and nature in their communities.
+Wells Area Group arranges talks, walks and activities throughout the year that help people to discover and value wildlife and nature in their communities.

-Recent walks have included a search for adders on the Mendip Hills and a booming Bittern walk.
-Both events were well attended and it is encouraging to see such large groups with a wide spectrum of ages all so enthusiastic about nature.
+Regular walks include a search for adders on the Mendip Hills and ‘booming Bitterns’ walks on the Somerset levels.
+All our events are very popular and it is encouraging to see a wide spectrum of ages all so enthusiastic about nature.

-Each year the group visits a wildlife reserve or a conservation project outside our area.
-These have included Slimbridge Wetland Centre, The Red Kite Centre at Gigrin Farm, Axe Valley at Seaton and the Nagshead Reserve in the Forest of Dean.
+Each year we arrange a coach outing to visit a wildlife reserve or a conservation project outside our area.
+These have included Brownsea Island, The Red Kite Centre at Gigrin Farm and the RSPB Nagshead Reserve in the Forest of Dean.
+It is hoped to resume these visits post Covid.

 Where do we meet?